Create a website

 Get Your Domain Name With Namecheap

 Domain names are the web address of your website.
 They are made up of two parts, the actual name and the extension.
 Extensions are the .com, .org, .uk, .net, (and so forth) part of a domain name.
-Any domain with these extensions are known as “top level” domains.
-You register domain names on a yearly basis.
-The cost is minimal and it’s part of the cost of having a website.
+My domain name for this site is websitecreativepro.com.
+You’re going to have to come up with a good, catchy domain name on your own.
+If you need help read: How To Find a Great Blog Name in 20 Minutes.

 Get a .com if possible

 $8.88 is actually a special price because at the time of writing this content, Namecheap is celebrating their birthday!
 Normally they charge $10.98 a year every year.
 Not only is this cheaper than GoDaddy upfront, this is the cost you pay every year!
-GoDaddy will charge you $19.99 every year where Namecheap only charges $10.98 a year for renewals.
+GoDaddy will give you a discount upfront for the first year then charge you $19.99 every year where Namecheap only charges $10.98 a year for renewals.

 Head over to Namecheap.